-Concord allows the import of Word documents through a live import and Word mode.
-For documents with complicated formatting, word mode will bring in your document exactly as it exists in Word, keeping all font and formatting the same.
+Concord allows the import of Word documents through a live import/editor and Word mode.
+For documents with complicated formatting, word mode will bring in your document precisely as it exists in Word, keeping all font and formatting the same.
 If importing using Word Mode, editing becomes available only when downloading the document, editing in word, and reuploading to Concord.
 A live import gives you access to all of Concord's form fields and Smart Fields, and word mode is limited to a text field, required text field, and signature field.

 When Should I Use Word Mode?

 Word Mode will allow you to import a document directly into Concord as it exists in Word, keeping the same format.
 When using word mode, you lose the live editing functionality, and only short answer fields and signatures fields are available.
 (For more information on how to use Word Mode, click here.)

 - Documents with specific margins, bullets, or other hard to recreate formatting should be brought in using this method.